LostProperty/deform_demo/README.rst

 Deform Demo
 ===========

-Example of how to make a CMS with Deform, Colander, Peppercorn and Pyramid.
+Example of how to make a CMS with Deform, Colander and Pyramid.

 To Setup the Project
 ====================